 Female cats tend to live longer than their male counterparts by as much as 2 years.
 The reason for this has something to do with the aggressive nature of male cats.
 As such, it may find itself in more dangerous situations than a female feline does.
 Males can get into a fight wherein they can suffer serious injuries.
 It can also venture into restricted areas because of its free-spirited nature.
 Male cats can get exposed to dangerous chemicals and life-threatening situations.

 There are also female kitties that can lead shorter lives.
 For instance, they may suffer from life-threatening complications of a difficult pregnancy.
 They are also more prone to developing urinary tract infections.
 If the infection goes unchecked, it can spread throughout the cat’s body.
 This can lead to septicemia and septic shock.
+Take a look at our review of the best cat food for urinary health for more options.

 Different breeds have different lifespans.
 Some can live longer than others because of the interplay of different factors like genetics, nutrition, and overall health.
 Suffice it to say, gender alone is not a good indicator of whether your cat will live long or not.
 It is how you care for it that can spell the difference.